-Note: Figure displays the mean probability of domestic well failure.
-Estimates and 95% confidence intervals are from a linear probability model, where well failure is regressed on indicators for whether the census tract is above or below median values for socioeconomic, agricultural, and well characteristics.
+Note: Figure displays the mean well depth and probability of domestic well failure.
+Estimates and 95% confidence intervals are from a linear probability model, where well failure is regressed on indicators for whether the census tract is above or below median values for socioeconomic and agricultural measure.
 Demographic data for the Census tract in which each well is located come from IPUMS NGHIS (Manson et al., 2022). "% Low-Income" is the percentage of households with income below federal poverty thresholds set by the Census Bureau.